 The ideal candidate:

 Salary on appointment will be within the range £31,625 to £38,575 per annum depending on qualifications and experience.
-This is a fulltime post for a period of 12 months.
+This post is for a contract of 23 months, with the possibility of an extension.

 We are an equal opportunities employer, actively supporting inclusivity and diversity.
 As a Disability Confident organisation, we guarantee to offer an interview to all disabled applicants who meet the essential criteria for this vacancy.
 The John Innes Centre is also proud to hold a Gold Award from Athena SWAN and is a member of Stonewall’s Diversity Champions programme.